QuopHi-Geek/maddox/README.md

-# Sample Web Application for End-to-End Testing
+# Web Application for End-to-End Testing

 ## Introduction
-You are given a simple web application that has the following features:
 - A login page where users can enter their username and password to login
 - A home page where users can see a counter and perform the following actions:
   - Increment the counter